vdimensions/vdimensions_msbuild_references/README.md

 When you work on multiple projects with this problem, it can easily become a pain copy-pasting similar msbuild code across projects, and fighting it to make it work.

-## How it works
+## This Project's Solution

-We wanted to make referencing a package to your project simple and inthuitive.
+We wanted to make referencing a package to a project simple and inthuitive.
 So, you still need to add a `PackageReference` item in your .csproj as always, but this time omit the version:

         <PackageReference Include="SomePackage" />

-If you followed step 2 from [How to use](#how-to-use), you will have the `VDimensions.MSBuild.References.targets` in your project.
+If you followed step 2 from [How to Use](#how-to-use), you will have the `VDimensions.MSBuild.References.targets` in your project.
 As long as `SomePackage` is a dependency that is [managed by `VDimensions.MSBuild.References`](supported_packages.md), our target will "decide" if you need this dependency based on your TFM, and will automatically pick the latest compatible version per TFM.
 For TFMs that do no support the package you requested, the `PackageReference` will be removed without needing your intervention.